basarat/typescript-book/docs/classes-super.md

 ```
 Notice `_super.prototype.log.call(this)`.

 This means that you cannot use `super` on member properties.
 Instead you should just use `this`.
-Note that TypeScript will warn you if you try to misuse `super`,

 ```ts
 class Base {